-Besides, Lisa’s company practices a color-coded tiered system to sort out the emails from unsatisfied clients.
-They try to answer the ‘red’ ones first and appease customers before it’s too late.
+Besides, Lisa’s company practices a color-coded tiered system to sort out customer emails with negative language.
+They try to answer the ‘red’ ones first and appease people before it’s too late.
 You can adopt these practices and see the difference.

 #7 Use three magic ‘F’ words

 If you’re flustered when dealing with rude customers, take advantage of three powerful words, starting with an F. Everything is easier than you might think.
 In his book ‘Five Star Service: How to deliver exceptional customer service,’ Michael Heppel introduces an example of ‘magic words’ that will level down a stressful interaction with an angry client:

 When handling angry customers, use Michael’s three-step approach: ‘I understand you may feel unhappy about that, I would have felt the same.
 But after checking, I found that we have one of the longest money-back guarantee periods compared to other shops…’.

 Alright, you’ve navigated the storm, and now it’s time to wrap it up.
 Closing the conversation effectively is crucial—it’s the last impression you leave, and we want it to be a good one.

 - Summarize the solution: Repeat what you’ve discussed and the solution you’ve agreed upon.
 This ensures everyone’s on the same page and provides a sense of closure.